The Wise Virgins: History

 The music of the ballet was the first to be decided.
 Some years before, at an evening gathering in Cambridge with Boris Ord and Constant Lambert (musical director of the Sadler's Wells Ballet), those two musicians played some Bach at the piano.
 One of the pieces was "Sheep may safely graze" which comes from a secular cantata about hunting, Was mir behagt, ist nur die muntre Jagd, BWV 208.
 Ashton, wanting to use this music and believing it to be a religious subject, chose the parable of the wise and foolish virgins from Matthew 25.

 According to Michael Somes, it was a later meeting with Patrick Hadley where Hadley and Lambert played Bach's music which settled the sequence of musical numbers for the ballet.
 Walton was chosen by Ashton as the orchestrator in 1940.

 The movements were selected from Bach's cantatas and chorale preludes and orchestrated from piano transcriptions.

 Designer Rex Whistler was chosen for his sympathy with Baroque art, from his studies in Rome.
 Ashton was also inspired by 18th century sculpture and architecture, and tried to depict with the dancers' bodies "the swirling, rich, elaborate contortions of the baroque."

 The Wise Virgins was first performed on 24 April 1940 by the Vic Wells Company (The Royal Ballet) at Sadler's Wells Theatre, with Margot Fonteyn (the Bride), Michael Somes (the Bridegroom), Claude Newman (the Father), and Annabel Farjeon (the Mother) in the leading roles.
 It continued in the company's repertoire until 1944.

 Ballet Suite

-The scoring is for 2 flutes (one doubling piccolo), 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, timpani and strings.
+The scoring is for 2 flutes (one doubling piccolo), 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, harp, timpani and strings.